Community College New Student Assessment - (Placement Testing)

-The Accuplacer placement test is an assessment in Reading Comprehension and Mathematics that Hibbing Community College uses to determine how your skill levels meet course prerequisites to ensure your success in college.
+The Accuplacer test is an assessment in reading comprehension and math that colleges use to determine how your skill levels meet course prerequisites to ensure your success in college.

 How long is the test?

 The test is self-paced and not timed.
 Please do not to rush through the test(s).
 Students generally complete the tests in 1-2 hours.

 Please note you will need to bring a photo ID for check-in.
 Hand-held calculators are not allowed; a calculator is provided on the screen.Scratch paper and pencils are provided to students.